-You can view both the software version and hardware version running on your phone.
+You can view both the software and hardware version of your phone using this feature.
 This feature is helpful if you need to contact Customer Service.

-- 1. In standby mode, press the left soft key ((:)) Menu, then press (6 or Version.
-Hardware and software information for your phone appears in the display. - 2.
-Press on to return to the Setup menu.
+- 1. In standby mode, press the left soft key () Menu, then press for, for Version.
+Your phone's hardware and software information appears in the display. - 2.
+Press control to return to the Setup menu.